VirusPilot/stratux-pi4/README.md

 # stratux-pi4-viruspilot (64bit)
 This script is based on my fork https://github.com/VirusPilot/stratux which has the following modifications compared to the "standard" version:
 - slightly modified system files (config.txt)
-- gps.go: load default configuration for u-blox GPS
+- gps.go: load default configuration for u-blox GPS before sending new configuration
 - gps.go: initial support for u-blox M10S
 - gps.go: use Beidou instead of Glonass in case of u-blox 8 so that the three following GNSS are used: GPS, Galileio, Beidou